Database Design: Using Natural Keys

 Some relational databases maintain the tables indexed by the primary key.
 Such systems are more affected by the size of the primary key.
 On PostgreSQL all indexes are secondary including the primary key, therefore the primary key is not any more important than the other indexes on the table.

 Natural keys are often unique together with other keys.
-This forces the database designer to use multiple columns as keys.
-Such design has many advantages, which I may cover in future blog posts.
+This leads the database designer to use multiple columns as keys.
+Such design has many advantages, which I cover in another blog post.